 Tomorrow go down: behold they come up by the cliff of Ziz; and ye shall find them at the end of the brook, before the wilderness of Jeruel.
 Ye shall not need to fight in this battle: set yourselves, stand ye still, and see the salvation of the Lord with you, O Judah and Jerusalem: fear not, nor be dismayed; tomorrow go out against them: for the Lord will be with you. – 2 Chronicles 20:16

-After tiny have prayed – set yourself, stand ye still.
+After they had prayed – set yourself, stand ye still.
 That doesn’t mean that you’re inactive, but you’re actively standing in faith.
 After God was finished speaking to the children of Israel here, verse 18 says, “And Jehoshaphat bowed his head with his face to the ground: and all Judah and the inhabitants of Jerusalem fell before the Lord, worshipping the Lord.
 That’s the proper protocol.

 Always thank God and worship God for showing up on your behalf.
 The Spirit of God said to me, “There’s been a whole lot of praying in the church, but very little praising and worshipping.”
 It’s good to pray, but we need to balance out our prayer life with our praise and worship life.
 Put it in the proper perspective.
 Do we pray and ask God – yes.
 But we must also praise and worship Him, glorify Him, magnify Him.